 Pseudotumor Cerebri / Idiopathic Intracranial Hypertension

-While pseudotumor cerebri can happen to anyone, certain medications are known to increase the risk of developing this dangerous medical condition.
-Among those drugs is levonorgestrel, the progestin-based hormone used in Mirena.
-A 2015 study by Canadian researchers showed that women who used Mirena were more likely to develop PTC than women who did not use Mirena.
+PTC can happen to anyone, but certain medications can increase the risk.
+Among those drugs is levonorgestrel.
+Levonorgestrel is the progestin-based hormone used in Mirena.
+A 2015 study by Canadian researchers demonstrated this effect.
+In the study, women who used Mirena were more likely to develop PTC than women who did not use Mirena.

-Women who have experienced pseudotumor cerebri or intracranial hypertension while using a Mirena IUD could be eligible for compensation.
+Women who have experienced PTC while using a Mirena IUD could be eligible for compensation.

 Symptoms of Pseudotumor Cerebri